selcukcihan/aws-serverless-intro/README.md

 #### Prompt
 ```
-Create a single page cliend-side rendered web application to serve as a dictionary when learning English.
+Create a single page client-side rendered web application to serve as a dictionary when learning English.
 The app will be read-only.
 New words will be ingested manually on the backend, so do not put any UI element to suggest the user can add words.
 The app should be read-only.